Wovyn/gl.inet-gl-s200-http-post-script/README.md

 }
 ```

+## 3D Printable Enclosure
+I also designed a 3D printable enclousre for the A0+A1 configuration.
+It's a first revision, and while tweaking the top lid I forgot to add tabs to hold in in place.
+That will be coming with a future revision.

 ## TODO
 * Add script to report knob press or turn
 * Add script to report PIR Human Detection